'}}

 Prior to their execution, they had an opportunity to escape.
 However, Agathopodes chose to remain, stating, "I am not running away from this temporary death, in order to receive death eternal."
 Theodulus, trusting in Agathopodes' wisdom, also remained.

-See also Marolus
+See also Pope Silverius

 Finally, Agathopodes and Theodulus were thrown into the sea with stones tied around their necks, meeting their martyrdom in 303 A.D.
 They died for their unwavering belief in the Christian doctrine, cementing their status as steadfast symbols of resolute faith in Christian history.